 Creative destruction and imputation.
-Every month, around 2% of items sampled in the Consumer Price Index (CPI) are considered as having disappeared permanently (Groshen et al. 2017) and no other - old or new - products in the sample are "similar enough" to match with them.
-In this case, the statistical office initiates a quality adjustment process (with cost data from the manufacturer for the replacement goods, hedonics on product characteristics, judgemental adjustments and other approaches) to estimate the change in the relative price of the old item that has disappeared from the sample (Groshen et al. 2017, Moulton 2018).
-Triplett (2006) argues that the characteristics of each product category, the data available to the statistical office and the product sampling process can bias the adjustment either way (overstating or understating quality change) but both the matched-model and hedonics provide similar estimates as long as product markets are competitive.
-Using empirical data to test this effect, Aghion et al. (2019a) guided by a growth model with endogenous creative destruction, find a substantial understatement of growth, of around 0.5pp, mostly due to hotels and restaurants.
-The missing growth from this imputation method increased during the past decade from 0.48pp in 1996-2005 to 0.65pp in 2006-2015.
+Taking the 12 months ending in November 2014 as an example, around 2% of items sampled in the Consumer Price Index (CPI) were considered as having disappeared permanently and with no other old or new products in the sample being "similar enough" to match with them (Groshen et al. 2017)8.
+In this case, the statistical office initiates a quality adjustment process (with cost data from the manufacturer for the replacement goods, hedonics on product characteristics, judgemental adjustments and/or other approaches) to estimate the change in the relative price of the old item that has disappeared from the sample (Groshen et al. 2017, Moulton 2018).
+Triplett (2006) argues that the characteristics of each product category, the data available to the statistical office and the product sampling process can bias the adjustment either way (overstating or understating quality change) but both the matched-model and hedonic models provide similar estimates as long as product markets are competitive.
+Using empirical data to test this effect, Aghion et al. (2019a), guided by a growth model with endogenous creative destruction, find a substantial understatement of growth, of around 0.5pp, mostly due to hotels and restaurants.
+The missing growth from this imputation method increased from 0.48pp in 1996-2005 to 0.65pp in 2006-2013.
 These results should be interpreted with caution, given the strong assumptions on which they rely (Reinsdorf & Schreyer 2020), the smaller acceleration of mismeasurement when using more disaggregated sectors (their Table 9) and the change of results in terms of slowdown when using an alternative approach derived from Garcia-Macia et al. (2019) (Section IIIB in Aghion et al. (2019a)).
-Thus, we take a more conservative approach and in Table 5, we prefer to report numbers derived in one of their robustness check rather than their headline numbers.
+Thus, we take a more conservative approach and in Table 5, we prefer to report numbers derived in one of their robustness checks rather than their headline numbers.